 The Trust Board sets the organisation’s strategic direction and vision, its policies and performance measures.
-It appoints, delegates authority to and monitors the Executive Director’s performance.
+It appoints, delegates authority to and monitors the Chief Executive Officer’s performance.
 The Board ensures the organisation has the resources to achieve its mission while monitoring and evaluating its performance and risk.
 The Board is accountable to key stakeholders through reporting and the production of annual reports.

 The Trust Board is required to act within the boundaries of the NZAF Trust Deed (2007) and other relevant legislation and regulations.

 The rules about the Membership of the Board are set out in Schedule 2 of the Trust Deed.
 There may be between three and seven Trustees, four of whom are elected by the membership (‘Elected’) and three of whom are appointed (‘General’).